Routine activity theory

 Routine activity theory is a sub-field of crime opportunity theory that focuses on situations of crimes.
 It was first proposed by Marcus Felson and Lawrence E. Cohen in their explanation of crime rate changes in the United States between 1947 and 1974.
 The theory has been extensively applied and has become one of the most cited theories in criminology.
 Unlike criminological theories of criminality, routine activity theory studies crime as an event, closely relates crime to its environment and emphasizes its ecological process, thereby diverting academic attention away from mere offenders.

 After World War II, the economy of Western countries started to boom and the Welfare states were expanding.
 Despite this, crime rose significantly during this time.
 According to Felson and Cohen, the reason for the increase is that the prosperity of contemporary society offers more opportunities for crime to occur.
 For example, the use of automobiles, on one hand, enables offenders to move more freely to conduct their violations and, on the other hand, provide more targets for theft.
 Other social changes such as college enrollment, female labor participation, urbanization, suburbanization, and lifestyles all contribute to the supply of opportunities and, subsequently, the occurrence of crime.

 Routine activity theory has its foundation in human ecology and rational choice theory.
 Over time, the theory has been extensively employed to study sexual crimes, robberies, cyber crimes, residential burglary and corresponding victimizations, among others.
 It is also worth noting that, in the study of criminal victimization, the routine activity theory is often regarded as "essentially similar" to lifestyle theory of criminology by (Hindelang, Gottfredson & Garofalo 1978).
-More recently, routine activity theory has been repeatedly used in multilevel frameworks with social disorganization theory in understanding various neighborhood crimes.
+More recently, routine activity theory has been empirically evaluated as a mechanism explaining the long-noted association between warmer weather and some types of crime.

 Theoretical framework

 In routine activity theory, crime is likely to occur when three essential elements of crime converge in space and time: a motivated offender, an attractive target, and the absence of capable guardianship.

 The analytic focus of routine activity theory takes a macro-level view and emphasizes broad-scale shifts in the patterns of victim and offender behavior.
 It focuses on specific crime events and offender behavior/decisions.
 Routine activity theory is based on the assumption that crime can be committed by anyone who has the opportunity.
-The theory also states that victims are given choices on whether to be victims mainly by not placing themselves in situations where a crime can be committed against them.
+The theory also imply that victims can increase or decrease their risk of victimization mainly by whether they placing themselves in situations where a crime can be committed against them.